Tommy Kahnle: Chicago White Sox (2016–2017)

-New York Yankees (2017–2020)
+Second stint with Yankees (2017–2020)

 On July 18, 2017, the White Sox traded Kahnle, Todd Frazier, and David Robertson to the New York Yankees for Blake Rutherford, Tyler Clippard, Ian Clarkin, and Tito Polo.
 On August 24, 2017, Kahnle was ejected for the first time in his career after throwing a pitch behind Miguel Cabrera, leading up to Joe Girardi's ejection and an altercation between Austin Romine and Cabrera, triggering a bench-clearing brawl.
 On June 4, 2018, the Yankees optioned Kahnle to their Triple-A affiliate, the Scranton/Wilkes-Barre RailRiders, as Adam Warren was activated from the 10-day disabled list.
 Kahnle was recalled from the RailRiders on August 16 and recorded his first save of the 2018 season on August 21 against the Miami Marlins, replacing Aroldis Chapman in the top of the 12th inning after Chapman was removed due to knee pain.

 In 2018, Kahnle posted a 6.56 ERA in 24 games for the New York Yankees.

 In 2019, Kahnle was awarded the reliever of the month for the American League in the month of July 2019.
 He posted a 0.77 ERA in 12 games in July, striking out 17 batters while not surrendering a homer.
 He allowed just one run and five hits, walking two batters.

 On July 31, 2020, Kahnle had an MRI that revealed a damaged ulnar collateral ligament of the elbow.
 He underwent Tommy John surgery the next week, which ended his 2020 season.
 On October 31, 2020, Kahnle was outrighted off of the 40-man roster and elected free agency.